 Died 1982 aged 96 in the Rushcliffe district

-Edward Ward was five years old living with his father Henry 35, a lace maker and mother Eleanor 31, a cigar maker at 5 Chapel Street, Radford.
+Age five living with his father Henry 35, a lace maker and mother Eleanor 31, a cigar maker at 5 Chapel Street, Radford.

-He was 25, employed as a groom, and living with his wife Elizabeth, also 25 (born 17th June 1885) and their one year old daughter Edna Eleanor.
-They had moved to Mount Pleasant, Radcliffe on Trent where he was also recorded on the 1914 Electoral Roll.
+Age 25, employed as a groom, and living with his wife Elizabeth, also 25 (born 17th June 1885) and their one year old daughter Edna Eleanor.
+They had moved to Mount Pleasant, Radcliffe on Trent where he was also recorded on the 1914 Electoral Register.

 Service No: 62760